Spanking in Public Schools: The Ongoing Debate

 Bringing Spanking Back in Tennessee

-Few parenting topics inspire as much debate as the issue of corporal punishment, and this controversy intensifies further when the principle is discussed in the public school setting.
+Few parenting topics inspire as much debate as corporal punishment, and this controversy intensifies further when the principle is discussed in the public school setting.
 With committed opinions and beliefs on both sides of the issue, spanking in public schools is sure to be an ongoing discussion point for many years to come.

 Questions?
 Contact us on Facebook @publicschoolreview.